Holiverse Announces Development Of Offline AI Device To Return Data Control To Users

 About Holiverse

 Holiverse is a biotech platform that integrates human biology and advanced technology.
 Founded by Lado Okhotnikov, the company creates holistic health solutions through personalized, data-driven approaches.
-Learn more at.
+Learn more at holiverse.

 Social Links